 That’s how detailed you should be.

-Traditional products like books published with a traditional publisher have to create a lot of buzz before they even launch, in order to make sure the launch is successful.
+Traditional products, like books published with a traditional publisher, have to create a lot of buzz before they even launch, in order to make sure that the launch is successful.

 With a modern software product, what happens before the launch isn’t nearly as important as what happens after the launch.

 Dropbox didn’t throw a huge invite-only launch event.
 They just released to the public at TechCrunch50, in 2008.